transcelerate/ddf-home/tutorials/ddf-sdr-docs-running-jekyll-on-windows.md

   - Type the following to run `gem install jekyll bundler webrick`
 - Open Visual Studio Code, and go to the command palette (CTRL+SHIFT+P)
   - Type in "Clone" and choose "Git: Clone"
-  - Enter the url for the ddf-sdr-docs repo - https://github.com/transcelerate/ddf-home
+  - Enter the url for the ddf-home repo - https://github.com/transcelerate/ddf-home
     - You will be prompted to select a folder on your computer for the cloned repository
     - You may have to authenticate at this point if the repo is private
     - If not, you'll authenticate when pushing any changes back to GitHub